DinghaiZ/3-prime-READS-plus/README.md

   <img src="images/flowchart.jpg" width="500" height="500">
 </p>

-Steming from incomplete digestion of the poly(A) tail and absent from the genome, the T-streches at the 5' end of the reads can be used to identify cleavage and polyadenylation sites in the genome:
+Steming from incomplete digestion of the poly(A) tail by RNaseH, the T-streches at the 5' end of the reads can be used to identify cleavage and polyadenylation sites in the genome, because these T-streches cannot be aligned with the genomic sequence:

 <p align="center">
   <img src="images/read.jpg" width="350" height="210" class="center">